mattfrench1/NBA-Discord-API-Bot/README.md

 ## Run bot on local machine
 To run the bot from your local machine, head over to the developer portal and create a new application: https://discord.com/developers/applications

+Next, click on the 'OAuth2' tab on the left, and click on 'General'.

+From there, checkmark the 'bot' box, then choose the bot permissions (bot is only capable of sending messages, but feel free to customize this as you desire).

+After you save changes, click on the 'URL Generator' tab under 'OAuth2' and under 'scopes' checkmark the 'bot' box.

+From there, choose the bot permissions (can only send messages but feel free to customize).

+After, you will get the Generated URL at the bottom, which is the bot invite link.
+Save this link so you can invite the bot to your server.

+Next, head over to the 'Bot' tab on the left and click on 'Add Bot'.

 From there, you will need to generate a token.
-Click on the 'Bot' tab on the left, and there should be a button to reset/create token.
+On the 'Bot' tab, click on the 'Reset Token' button to generate your token.

 ![image](https://github.com/mattfrench1/NBA-Discord-API-Bot/assets/114099168/4d3806d5-0e79-4179-8307-44605de7bcb3)